 Berlin is a medium-sized town located in the state of Connecticut.
 With a population of 20,560 people and three constituent neighborhoods, Berlin is the 54th largest community in Connecticut.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Berlin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Berlin is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Berlin who work in office and administrative support (14.92%), sales jobs (12.00%), and management occupations (8.75%).
+Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Berlin is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Berlin who work in office and administrative support (17.23%), sales jobs (11.80%), and management occupations (8.65%).

 Also of interest is that Berlin has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Berlin citizens is very high relative to the national average among all cities (21.84%): 37.81% of adults in Berlin have a bachelor's degree or even advanced degree.
+The population of Berlin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.60% of adults in Berlin have a bachelor's degree or even advanced degree.

 The people who call Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berlin residents report their race to be White, followed by Asian.
 Important ancestries of people in Berlin include Polish, Irish, German, and French .